Booodaness/Scientific-Notes/README.md

 ## About
 ![Graph view](!Common/!Assets/Images/graph.png)

 `Scientific-Notes` is a collection of collaborative, open-source notes on various topics in mathematical physics, physics and mathematics.
 The project is aimed to be a knowledge base of ideas in the subjects, accessible to everyone for reading and playing around with.
-It tries to resolve some of the limitations of traditional wikis by:
+It tries to overcome some of the limitations of traditional wikis by:

 - Utilizing the power of [Obsidian](https://obsidian.md/) through native features and plugins
 - Being flexible in terms of writing style, while also,
 - Borrowing wiki-like features (such as [hyperlinks](https://help.obsidian.md/How+to/Internal+link) and [atomic notes](https://neuron.zettel.page/atomic)) for smooth collaboration
-- Containing unique expositions to the explored topics, for maximum reader benefit
+- Containing unique expositions to the explored topics, for better reader benefit

 Structurally, this repository is an Obsidian [vault](https://help.obsidian.md/How+to/Working+with+multiple+vaults).
 For screenshots, see [screenshots.md](!Common/!Assets/Presentations/screenshots.md).